 Volunteer to help

-There are a number of ways you can volunteer your support to help during the pandemic:
+There are a number of ways you can volunteer your support to help recovery from the pandemic:

 Additional Support Grants